The Jordan Brothers: Origin

 The 30-year career of the Jordan Brothers began on Halloween Eve in 1954 when instead of the usual trick-or-treating, three (Joe, Frank, and Bobby) of the eventual four brothers took to the streets with accordion, clarinet, and drum.
-Their musical efforts netted over twenty dollars and a career course was set.

 The group's first national appearance was on Ted Mack's The Original Amateur Hour on January 22, 1956, on ABC.
 The group then settled into playing local venues and dances in the middle and southern Coal Region area, with their father Angelo sitting in on bass and managing the group.
 In 1957, the Jordan Brothers began a five-year gig at Renninger's Market between Orwigsburg and Schuylkill Haven.
 This was the first in a series of long-term relationships with several venues in the Schuylkill and Berks County areas.
 They also recorded their first record, self-produced on the Jordan label, at Philadelphia's Reco-Art Studio: "Send Me Your Picture"/"Oh Lolly".
 This led to a two-year recording contract in 1958 with Jamie Records.